-At least annually, a visual inspection should be made of the venting and air supply system, piping systems, and main burner.
+At least annually, a visual inspection should be made of the venting and air supply system, piping systems, main burner, pilot burner, and flame-arrestor.
 Check the water heater for the following:

 - Obstructions, damage, or deterioration in the venting system.
-Make sure the ventilation and combustion air supplies are not obstructed. - Clean any dust or debris from the louvers of the air intake chamber. - Soot and/or carbon on the main burner.
+Make sure the ventilation and combustion air supplies are not obstructed. - Clean any dust or debris from the base-ring filter. - Soot and/or carbon on the main burner and pilot burner.
 Contact a qualified technician. - Leaking or damaged water and gas piping. - Presence of flammable or corrosive materials in the installation area. - Presence of combustible materials near the water heater. - After servicing this water heater, check to make sure it is working properly.
 (See "Operating Your Water Heater" section of this manual.)